 The topics of the four governance functions are overlapping in some places.
-Nevertheless, we want to avoid duplicate responsibilities and activities.
-Therefore, we have defined fixed interfaces between the governance functions.
+Nevertheless, ERV Nordic wants to avoid duplicate responsibilities and activities.
+Therefore, ERV Nordic has defined fixed interfaces between the governance functions.
 These include task description, support activities, and interchanges, including exchanges of documents of the respective function.

-The four key functions meet with the Legal Department at least quarterly in the socalled "Governance Committee".
-In this way, they regularly exchange information and form a unified opinion on the topics discussed.
+The four key functions meet with the Legal Department at least quarterly in the so-called "Governance Committee".
+Hereby, they regularly exchange information and form a unified opinion on the topics discussed.
 In terms of content, the "Governance Committee" considers in particular the following points:

-- Reconciliation of procedures concerning similar questions / issues, - Exchange of information on proposed legislation of particular relevance for the Governance Functions, - Discussion of results/ meeting preparations of relevant bodies, - Reconciliation of reporting activities, - Discussion of monitoring plans (CF/RMF/AF) and audit plan (IAF), - Optimisation of interfaces, and - Ad hoc questions / issues of relevance to several Governance Functions/Legal.
+- Reconciliation of procedures concerning similar questions / issues, - Exchange of information on proposed legislation of particular relevance for the Governance Functions, - Discussion of results/ meeting preparations of relevant bodies, - Reconciliation of reporting activities, - Discussion of monitoring plans (CF/RMF/AF) and audit plan (IAF), - · Optimisation of interfaces, and - Ad hoc questions / issues of relevance to several Governance Functions/Legal.